xquery/xquerydoc/README.md

 ##FAQ

-*Why a pure XQuery v1.0 implementation ?"
+*Why a pure XQuery v1.0 implementation ?*

 This means you can generate api level documentation using just XQuery !
 Need we say more ?

-* Why use XML Calabash XProc ?*
+*Why use XML Calabash XProc ?*

 As we are applying an XQuery process and an XSLT process on a set of xquery documents it seemed like a good match for the commandline